siglens/siglens-docs/docs/spl-docs/extract-command.md

-# extract command
+# extract

-extract command is not supported currently.
+`extract` command is not supported currently.